albatrossflavour/puppet_os_patching/README.md

 }
 ```

 Where it shows 6 packages with available updates, along with an array of the package names.
-None of the packges are tagged as security related (requires Debian or a subscription to RHEL).
+None of the packges are tagged as security related (requires Debian, a subscription to RHEL or a Windows system).
 There are no blockers to patching and the blackout window defined is not in effect.

 The reboot_required flag is set to true, which means there have been changes to packages that require a reboot (libc, kernel etc) but a reboot hasn't happened.
 The apps_needing_restart shows the PID and command line of applications that are using files that have been upgraded but the process hasn't been restarted.